 Mental health disorders affect one in four people globally.
-That means for every 100 members in your community, 25 of them are struggling with mental health issues or have struggled with them in the past.
+That means for every 100 members in your community, 25 of them are experiencing mental health issues or have experienced them in the past.

-Out of those who have suffered from mental health disorders, two-thirds will never seek the help of a health professional.
+Out of those who live with mental health issues, two-thirds will never seek the help of a health professional.
 Instead, many of them will turn to online community to seek understanding, connection, and support.

 Whether we are aware of it or not, mental health plays a part in all of our communities.
 It also plays a part in all of our lives, somewhere in the background, whilst we juggle what we want to do that day with the demands placed on us.

 Throughout my career, I have managed various types of communities, including those specifically for people with mental health conditions.
 There are differences between communities that focus on mental health and those that don’t, but there are far more similarities.

 Understanding what mental health is and what mental health problems might look like (especially online) helps us keep our members safer and our communities more inclusive and supportive.

 So, it’s not just mental health communities that need to consider mental health.
 It’s all of us involved in community management.

 Let’s challenge some of the common assumptions we make about community and how we can reframe them to take better care of our members.